stelzinga/MF/Management_Framework-Appendix.md

 ## Process Review (Framework)
 See [STD: Management # PROCESS REVIEW]
 ________________________________________
+## Root Cause Analysis
+Despite the existence of Controlling, incidents or failures in one or more processes (embedded in systems or not) can happen.
+In order to establish what caused an incident a so called Root Cause Analysis (RCA) can be performed.
+A RCA is a structured investigation aiming at finding the true cause a.k.a.
+Root Cause of a problem, after it has already occurred.
+The aim of finding that true cause is to fix it.

+### RCA Concepts
+The process to find a Root Cause is conceptually very simple: keep asking"why" from the point of the incident.
+An old anecdotal story "for want of a nail" by Benjamin Franklin states: for want of a nail the shoe was lost, for want of a shoe the horse was lost, for want of a horse the rider was lost being overtaken by the enemy's army.
+Other version then go on to say "... for want of a rider, the message never made it to the general and the battle was lost".

+A more practical example is the following, starting by the incident outcome:
+1. Production had to be stopped because of water on the production floor."
+    Why was there water on the floor?
+2. Because one of the cooling pipes broke.
+    Why did the cooling pipe break?
+3. Because the pressure in the pipe was too high.
+    Why was the pressure in the pipe too high?
+4. Because the pressure controlling unit failed to detect the high pressure.
+    Why did the pressure controlling unit fail to detect the high pressure?
+5. Because the pressure controlling was not switched on.
+    Why was the pressure controlling unit not switched on?
+6. Because the Staff responsible for switching on the unit every morning forgot to switch it on.

+As said, the RCA is conceptually simple: keep asking why until there is no further answer: the root cause has been found.
+In above example, the root cause is someone forgetting to do something.

+### RCA Aggravating Factors
+What sometimes makes it complex is the notion of "aggravating factors" or "enabling factors" or "RCA Enablers" or short "Enablers".
+An aggravating factor is a Process or lack thereof that makes the occurrence of the final incident outcome more likely, but on its own would not have cause the incident.
+For example, in the above 6 steps, there could be an Aggravating Factor as follows: if the pressure controlling is not switched on, sound an alarm on the Staff's computer to remind him.
+In this case, one could argue that the fact that the alarm did not sound is the true root cause.
+But the alarm is a reminder of something that has to be done regardless.
+The alarm helps the Staff to be reminded of what needs to be done, but the Staff also knows it needs to be done.
+If the alarm would not have sounded, the Staff could still have switched on the pressure control unit.
+As can be seen, the differentiation between Root Cause and Enablers can become blurry.

+### RCA Inhibitors
+RCA is a process of finding "how something went wrong".
+Structurally the result may involve some Group not having done what was supposed to be done.
+In other words, RCA is often construed as a "finger pointing exercise".
+Consequently, the process may be stunned by Staff who fear -rightly or wrongly- that they are the root cause.
+The best way to avoid this interpretation is to not use terms like "responsible" Staff or Groups and focus purely on the Root Cause and Aggravating Factors and then address those.
+________________________________________
 ## Staff Reports (Framework)
 @@@ weekly reports to be sent by Staff@@@
 ________________________________________